intel/neural-compressor/examples/tensorflow/image_recognition/tensorflow_models/quantization/ptq/README.md

 ### Write Yaml config file

-In examples directory, there is a template.yaml.
+In examples directory, there is a resnet50_v1_5.yaml for tuning the model on Intel CPUs.
+The 'framework' in the yaml is set to 'tensorflow'.
+If running this example on Intel GPUs, the 'framework' should be set to 'tensorflow_itex' and the device in yaml file should be set to 'gpu'.
+The resnet50_v1_5_itex.yaml is prepared for the GPU case.
 We could remove most of the items and only keep mandatory item for tuning.

 ```yaml